-It is the responsibility of governing bodies to ensure that they comply with their duties under legislation.
+It is the responsibility of governing bodies to ensure that they comply with their duties under safeguarding legislation.
 They must have regards to this guidance to ensure that the policies, procedures and training in their schools are effective and comply with the law at all times.
+This includes the annual update of this policy and making it available on the school's website.